SilverSoldier/silversoldier.github.io/_posts/2018-06-04-language-server-protocol.markdown

 ```

-+ Also, to enable in a project use:
++ To enable it, use:

 ```
 M-x lsp-cquery-enable
 M-x company-mode
 ```

-I think that needs to be automated.
+Guess that needs to be automated.